lotusCupcake/assessment-backend/README.md

 ## Setup

-Create a postgresql database on your server, copy `env` to `.env` and tailor for your app, specifically the baseURL and any database settings.
+Create a PotgresQL database on your server, copy `env` to `.env` and tailor for your app, specifically the baseURL and any database settings.
 We recommend following the lines below:

 `CI_ENVIRONMENT = production`